 Having citations in place can help you be discovered by internet users and even improve your search rankings.
-The more your business appears in online listings (Yelp, the Yellow Pages, and the Better Business Bureau, for example), the more likely your website is to appear higher in search results.
+The more your business appears in online listings (Yelp, the Yellow Pages, and the Better Business Bureau, for example), the more likely your website is to rank higher in search results.

 When to Start Using a Citation Management Tool Like Yext

 For local businesses, it’s never too early to focus on citation management as a tool to grow the business.
-Setting up Google My Business (GMB) is a great place to start, but it’s only the beginning, and while local citations might sound easy enough to handle on your own, it’s no walk in the park.
+Setting up Google My Business (GMB) is a great place to start, but it’s only the beginning.
+And while local citations might sound easy enough to handle on your own, it’s no walk in the park.